GetStream/stream-chat-android/docs/MessageInput.md

         return binding.etMessage.getText().toString();
     }

-    // note that you typically want to use custom fields on attachments instead of messages private void setExtraData(Message message) {
+    // note that you typically want to use custom fields on messages private void setExtraData(Message message) {
         HashMap<String, Object> extraData = new HashMap<>();
         extraData.put("mycustomfield", "123");